 Also, if it’s summer and you are planning on going somewhere hot, remember to take care of yourself and not overheat.
 You can read this article for lots of tips on how to survive summer pregnancy: 20+ Summer Pregnancy Tips.

 Do you like writing or doing some arts and crafts?
-Then why not documenting your pregnancy milestones in a book?
-Things like feeling baby’s first kicks, or your partner feeling kicks, seeing baby for the first time when you had a scan, the end of morning sickness, etc.
+Then why not documenting your pregnancy milestones in a pregnancy planner or journal?
+Things like feeling baby’s first kicks, or your partner feeling kicks, experiencing signs of a girl pregnancy or a boy pregnancy, seeing baby for the first time when you had a scan, the end of morning sickness, etc.

 Same as per the date nights with your partner, or taking a babymoon: the same applies to your girlfriends.
 You won’t have that much time or energy to catch up with everyone after baby’s born.
 Particularly at night…